INDEX

 I’m quite busy and don’t have the time to participate in the Hornbill user community.
 Is it possible to contact my Hornbill account manager to submit a feature request instead?

 We understand that your time is valuable, and we aim to make our support and feature request processes as efficient as possible.
 For feature requests, we encourage using the Hornbill Forums.
 This approach ensures that your ideas are openly discussed and thoroughly evaluated by both the community and our product teams.
 Direct requests to account managers or through support tickets are redirected to the forums to ensure transparency and to foster community engagement.
 This method helps us in gathering comprehensive details and understanding the context of each request accurately.
 We’ve found that this collaborative approach significantly enhances our ability to make informed decisions about product development.
-For guidance on effectively submitting a feature request and increasing its chances for inclusion, please refer to our Work With Us section.
+For guidance on effectively submitting a feature request and increasing its chances for inclusion, please refer to our Work with us section.
 Our goal is to maintain a clear and open channel of communication with our users, ensuring that every suggestion is considered with the attention it deserves.